-Use proper graphic organizers to organize story events or brainstorm writing elements Reconstruct reading passage contents for summary statement in an essay.
-Interpret the meaning of complex sentences or new vocabulary using syntactic clues.
-Understand the writing process and methodology as assessed by written essays, reading responses, and a research paper.
-301-4 Discussion The primary goal of this course is to equip students with the ability to communicate and defend their opinions on a variety of topics which will develop their critical thinking skills.
+Use proper graphic organizers to organize story events or brainstorm writing elements Reconstruct reading passage contents for summary 301-4 Discussion To equip students with the ability to communicate and defend their opinions on a variety of topics which will develop their critical thinking skills.
 Discuss a variety of issues and topics Communicate their opinions on discussion topics for critical thinking Speak English naturally and develop accuracy as well as fluency Use new vocabulary in discussions and conversations Sort out ideas and opinions before discussing and talking about various topics/issues.
-Collaboratively work with a group to make a group presentation Develop a PowerPoint to organize presenting materials Become aware of controversial Students will be able to express and support their ideas on controversial discussion topics. answer questions related to the discussion topic in writing, speeches, and group discussions. role play in small groups or work out their own solutions as the judge or another authority deciding the case. work together in pairs or small groups to solve a problem and present a consensus or solution to the rest of the class. demonstrate some conversation-management techniques; turn-taking, interrupting speech, asking targeted questions. draw logical conclusions and make inferences using linguistic clues; however, on Instructor made assessments centered around classroom discussion are the primary method of evidencing achievement of SLO.
-These assessments include active participation in the discussion focused on appropriate methods of agreeing/disagre eing, sharing opinions, and expanding on points made.
+Collaboratively work with a group to make a group presentation Develop a PowerPoint to organize presenting materials Become aware of controversial issues on the news.
+Students will be able to: draw logical conclusions and make inferences using linguistic clues; however, on the other hand, therefore, as a result, in conclusion, and etc. collect information asking wh- questions. speak fluently with little hesitation in formal and informal conversations on practical or academic topics use (speak and write) a range of vocabulary and complex grammar